 - Require ongoing maintenance (keep fresh batteries in unit, keep charged, keep clean and dry!)

-- Do not have any electronics
+- Do not utilize any electronics

-- Do not have a battery
+- Do not require a battery

 - The information stored in a dynotag can be viewed by anyone with a computer or smartphone with Internet access.